Created: March 2000

 My father passed on much of what he learned about woodworking to me, plus I got considerable formal training.
 My father took me to the woodworking classes that he took wherever we lived while he was in the service.
 I received specialty woodworking training in Hawaii, Japan, the Philippines, and Europe, plus lots of general training and power tool skills from our Air Force Base Woodworking Hobby Shops.
 I also got lots of hands on practice helping my parents build their own furniture and refurbish homes.
 I helped build home additions, family rooms, play rooms, covered enclosed porches, garages, workshops, a barn, bomb shelters, a swimming pool, gazebos, and even restored an old Beechcraft Staggerwing biplane.
 As family, meaning mostly my father and I did the heavy work and my mother and I did the finishing to build a number of custom homes including my parent's dream retirement homes in Shreveport, LA and in Davis, CA.

-During the summer after my junior year in high school I started college at the University of California at Davis (UCD), moved out on my own and supported myself by working construction.
+Curious I took a computer programming class at the University of California at Davis (UCD) while a sophomore in high school then was able to start college there the summer before my junior year in high school followed by moving out on my own and supporting myself by working construction.
 After re-roofing his home and building some cabinets, the local hardware store owner gave me a line of credit and more referrals than I had time to do.
 A large farm owner had me build a wall sized entertainment center.
 He emigrated from Japan and appreciated the few oriental touches I added from skills I picked up in Japan.
 He asked me to live on his farm as his personal woodworker and all-around handyman while attending college.
 Although I declined far too busy with college and other activities, he constantly wanted me for more big projects and referred me to his friends.
 It amazed me that there were many thrifty but affluent people willing to pay fairly for top quality work who insisted I put in whatever hours it took to do the job right.
 I helped build five new houses, four rental cabins and considerable custom cabinetry and got my own contractor's license.

 Overloaded I hired a friend to help.
 Instead he came back from a weekend trip telling me he volunteered us to refurbish an abandoned old winery at Napa, California.
 That job paid well and the new owner gave us the huge old redwood tanks, hundreds of oak barrels, used brick, and much of the old hardware.
 I got little to no sleep staying insanely busy for months building a very elegant winery.
 We made the barrels into planters, heavy wood picnic tables, many benches, Adirondack rocking chairs, plus sold off the used brick and hardware.
 My buddy made enough to buy a dump truck and make a down payment on a ranch in Arbuckle, California and I started a pillow business.